kijiproject/kiji/kijiproject.github.com/_posts/userguides/rest/DEVEL/2013-01-01-rest-setup.md

 title: Setup
 categories: [userguides, rest, devel]
 tags: [rest-ug]
-order: 5
+order: 2
 version: devel
 description: Setup
 ---

 KijiREST runs as part of the Kiji environment.
-A BentoBox cluster includes KijiREST: you don't need to download anything else, just enable the KijiREST server.
+A BentoBox cluster includes KijiREST meaning nothing else needs to be downloaded --  simply start the KijiREST server.

-If you want to run KijiREST on hardware separate from your cluster, the KijiREST package includes the Kiji libraries need to access the cluster remotely.
+To run KijiREST on hardware independent of the HBase cluster, the KijiREST package includes the necessary Kiji libraries required to access the cluster remotely.

-## Setting up KijiREST on a Local Server
+## Setting up KijiREST on a local server

-Follow these steps to get KijiREST running in your development environment.
-If you are ready to run KijiREST in a production environment, see [Setup and Run (Production)](#setup-production).
+To run KijiREST in a production environment, see [Setup and Run (Production)](#setup-production).

 ### Download the Package

-If you are already running a Kiji BentoBox, you can skip this step.
+Skip this step if running from within a Kiji BentoBox.

 The KijiREST tarball can be found on the Kiji [Downloads](http://www.kiji.org/getstarted/#Downloads) page.
 Unpacked, the KijiREST contents are:

+    $ cd ~/kiji-rest-0.1.0
-    ~/kiji-rest-0.1.0$  ls .
+    $ ls .

 <dl>
 <dt>  bin/ </dt>
-    <dd>Contains initialization/start/stop scripts that we will use to control the KijiREST application</dd>
+    <dd>Contains start/stop scripts to control the KijiREST application</dd>
 <dt>conf/ </dt>
     <dd>Basic KijiREST and Dropwizard configuration settings</dd>
 <dt>docs/ </dt>